Update on: 16.09.2024

 The introverted engineer has little sense for speculation and makes head-based judgments and decisions.
 In his opinion, he detests senseless rules.
 The natural spontaneity and sensuality of ISTPs is kept in check by their head preference when making decisions: While the gut (F) types among the adventurers easily get excited about all sorts of lofty goals, the engineer likes to turn to more tangible things.

 ISTPs are great craftsmen - and, for example, very solid musicians.
-Any profession that can be broadly characterized as a "craft" can be ISTPs potentially fill in perfectly.
-Does the head-based selected Career If you don't quite match your emotional preferences, a craft hobby or a challenging solo sport can provide the important balance.
+Any profession that can be broadly characterized as a "craft" can be ISTPs potentially fill out perfectly.
+If the head-based career chosen doesn't quite match their emotional preferences, a craft hobby or a challenging solo sport can provide the important balance.

 The founder is the sociable engineer - with him a sober view of the world, analytical judgment, flexibility in action and a certain creative impatience come together with a great need for the "bath in the crowd".

-The ESTP has the idea for a gimmick that makes everyday life easier, builds the prototype, founds the company, organizes the production of the sample collection - and then wins on "Höhle der Löwen".
+The ESTP has the idea for a gimmick that makes everyday life easier, builds the prototype, founds the company, organizes the production of the sample collection - and then wins the "Höhle der Löwen" competition.
 Hesitation is not his thing, nor are far-reaching plans for the future or fundamental considerations.
-Optimism, technical brilliance, a solution-oriented approach and self-confidence Charm: This doer mentality is tailor-made for the business world, which is why many successful people are to be found there.
+Optimism, technical brilliance, a solution-oriented approach and self-confident charm: this doer mentality is tailor-made for the business world; accordingly, many successful entrepreneurs are to be found there.
 ESTPs.

 You may have also wondered what the personality test on Dating platforms how to search Tinder?
 It seems to be extremely popular and to give a first impression about the person - if you then know about letter combination and know what to do with it.